Wasted-Time/Wasted-Time/README.md

 ### Hi all, I'm [Matthias!]
 - ❌ I looking for People to train with me Languages
-- 🏮 Ask me something here
+- 🏮 Ask me about something [here](https://github.com/Wasted-Time/Wasted-Time/issues)
 - 😍 I am searching for some People to collaborate some Tera Scipt / and other tool.s
 - 🎅 HAPPY CHRISTMAS